Q. Is there a theme for Highlands this year?

 Q. Are day passes available?
 Are non-SCA folks welcome?

 A. Yes!
-We expect local visitors to join us on a daily basis and loaner garb for them will be available in the information tent.
+We expect local visitors to join us on a daily basis.
 Due to the remote nature of this site, “day trips” by non-locals may be difficult.